park-sewon/irram.sh/README.md

 # irram.sh
 irramsh is a version and package manager + compiling helper for [iRRAM](http://irram.uni-trier.de), which is an open source C++ library for real number computation (Exact Real Arithmetic).
-It is developed in University of Trier.

-See the below features of irramsh:
+It will make iRRAM developer's life easier.

 ### (1) Compile helper
 Suppose you have an iRRAM source code to compile: